For Brazil’s Bolsonaro, isolated by corruption probe and virus denial, the troubles mount

 The problems the country faces are so grave that even frequent critics of Bolsonaro are urging calm.
 Congressional leader Rodrigo Maia has said he doesn’t want to discuss impeachment — the legislature’s priority right now should be the coronavirus.
 “Our role is to have patience,” he said.
 “Congress, under my leadership, will act with patience and balance so that we can handle what is more important: Brazilian lives.”

 Whether Bolsonaro survives politically, analysts said, will be a question of how long the outbreak lasts and how low his popularity sinks.
 In an irony, a crisis that Bolsonaro has minimized could buy him time to build a new coalition.
-He’s working to develop new allies in congress.
+He’s working to develop new allies in the Congress.

-“The president, even though he has a horrible relationship with congress, is protected from an impeachment gaining steam,” said Claudio Cuoto, a public policy professor at Fundação Getulio Vargas, a university in Rio de Janeiro.
+“The president, even though he has a horrible relationship with Congress, is protected from an impeachment gaining steam,” said Claudio Couto, a public policy professor at Fundação Getulio Vargas, a university in Rio de Janeiro.
 “Congress has more important things to worry about — that’s the paradox we are facing.”

 For Rafael da Conceição, a former Bolsonaro supporter in Rio de Janeiro, the paradox was simple.